Falgore Game Reserve: Ecological Functions

 Falgore game reserve conserves the savanna floral faunal species within their natural habitat.
-However, one of the main objectives of the game reserve is to serve as regulator of silting and sedimentation which threatens the multipurpose Tiga Dam which is the backbone of the Kano River Project.
+However, one of the main objectives of the game reserve is to serve as regulator of silting and sedimentation that threatens the multipurpose Tiga Dam which is the backbone of the Kano River Project.
 The villages located around Falgore game reserve believe it offers them a good microclimate and protects them against destructive windstorms.